 If you’re well versed in all things tax-related, a tax manager position is likely a great job for you, but you must first demonstrate your knowledge and qualifications.
 You’ll have the opportunity to do this in an interview, but potential employers want to know about your experience before then.

 This is why writing a great curriculum vitae is important.
-With a great CV on your hands, you can go after a tax manager job and have a summary of your accomplishments to back you up.
-If you’re lacking inspiration, try consulting our tax manager CV example and tips.
+With a great CV in your hands, you can go after a tax manager job and have a summary of your accomplishments to back you up.
+If you’re lacking inspiration, try consulting our tax manager CV examples and tips.

 123 Fake Street, City, State, Zip Code

 Skilled tax manager with over 20 years of experience overseeing tax completion, administration, and accounting.
 Proficient in federal, state, and local tax regulations as well as correct procedures for filing and paying these authorities.
 Previous experience handling IRS interactions and audits helped to develop a unique ability to solve tax-related problems effectively and innovatively.
 Supervised accounting department’s staff, ranging in size from 20 to 42 personnel, and previously reduced audits by 23 percent over the course of time spent in organization.

 - Advanced mathematical skills, including statistics.